Skip to main content

 December 1-15 — peak season

 The daily advent giveaways start.
 Brand competitions peak.
 Magazine and newspaper Christmas competitions run their biggest annual draws.
-Almost every major UK brand has at least one active competition.
+Almost every major UK brand has at least one active Christmas prize draw, and dozens of social-media advent giveaways run simultaneously across Instagram, TikTok and Facebook.

 December 16-24 — last-minute draws

-Many Christmas competitions close before Christmas Day.
+Many Christmas competitions close before Christmas Day so winners can be drawn and prizes dispatched in time.
 Closing-date pressure means a lot of compers panic-enter, which is fine — just don't sacrifice your usual rules-checking discipline for speed.
+Mistyping your email or skipping a mandatory follow on a £400 prize is the most expensive 20 seconds you'll ever save.

 Christmas-week to early January — the lull